pytransitions/transitions/.github/ISSUE_TEMPLATE/support-request.md

 Your question gains higher visibility since most developers look for help there.
 The targeted community is larger; Some people will even help you to formulate a good question.
 People get 'rewarded' with 'reputation' to help you.
 You also gain reputation in case this questions pops up more frequently.
 It's a win-win situation.
 Tag your question with `[pytransitions]` to make sure, that users of transitions will receive a notification.
-If the SO community cannot answer you question in a week, you can notify us by opening a new issue.
+If the SO community cannot answer you question within a week, you can notify us by opening an issue here.
 Make sure to link your Stack Overflow post.
 We'd rather answer questions there.

 **Checklist**